tannerbohn/tannerbohn.github.io/ideas.markdown

   - given colour palette -> construct piece of music
   - what does it mean to "add", "subtract", or "multiply" short pieces of music
     - create pieces of music based on smaller pieces -- able to create structure?
+      - come up with lots of aesthetic short tunes and analyse to try find patterns
+      - function to measure devotion to a single key?
   - have grid of all genres and generate heat map based on how often I listen to each one
   - ~~music classification program that uses my system~~
     - ~~also caluclated average spectrograms of songs in each genre~~
   -  ![alt text](https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/W3.png){:height="15px" width="15px"} why do birds sing?
     -  ![alt text](https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/W3.png){:height="15px" width="15px"} how are those signals better than random series of notes?
+      - it could be that since they are repeated, it has low enough large scale entropy to resemble non-randomness
+      - music could be culturally defined, as opposed to satisfying some universal criterion
   - music generation with multiscale entropy
     - ~~apply entropy curve fitting to both notes and derivatives~~
     - ~~train model to predict rating given entropy curves~~
+      - ~~can then generate songs which which try to maximize this~~
+      - ~~to start model training, perform blinded test to see which MSE curves are the most aesthetic~~
     - ~~perform note-level fine-tuning after global optimization~~
     - ~~use self-optimizing optimizer~~
+      - ~~keep track of which changes/actions work well and treat them like bandit arms~~
     - augment kNN regressor with local linear extrapolation/interpolation
+      - ~~take average of many calculations done with many nearby pairs~~
+      - this idea needs some refining... if there is noise, then predictions near two points can diverge
     - manually compose a bunch of random melodies and track multiscale entropy
   -  ![alt text](https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/W3.png){:height="15px" width="15px"} why do humans enjoy non-utilitous things?
     - ex. art (depictive and abstract)
     - because it displays concepts and patterns which we have learned to find good?
     -  ![alt text](https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/W3.png){:height="15px" width="15px"} why do we enjoy wordplay?
+      - because we are able to undergo being confused/lacking understanding to understanding, a process we have learned to enjoy (survival)
   -  ![alt text](https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/W3.png){:height="15px" width="15px"} why do we enjoy certain artistic styles independent of their specific content?
     - activation of lower level patterns which we enjoy?
   - generate a music playlist that acts a path through emotion-space